 From the first few yards, the sand gives way to rock (↕3-7ft/1-2m), then coral, which quickly becomes denser (↕7-14ft/2-4m).
 Several species of sea urchins, including the highly colorful slate pencil urchins, cover the sea bed.
 The reef (mainly made up of porous coral beds) is the home of butterflyfish, wrasses, Moorish idols and hawkfish.

-Since the spot is popular (in the area furthest away from the beach) with excursion boats and divers, you should stay alert and make your presence visible.
+Since the spot is popular with tours boats and snorkelers, you should stay alert and make your presence visible.
 If you are participating to a tour, follow the instructions of your guide.
 Because of the sand on the sea bed, visibility can be lower when the sea is turbulent.